Operation Mincemeat: Spanish handling of the corpse and the ramifications

-On 11 May the briefcase, complete with the documents, was returned to Haselden by the Spanish authorities; he forwarded it to London in the diplomatic bag.
+On 11 May the briefcase, complete with the documents, was returned to Hillgarth by the Spanish authorities; he forwarded it to London in the diplomatic bag.
 On receipt, the documents were forensically examined, and the absence of the eyelash noted.
 Further tests showed that the fibres in the paper had been damaged by folding more than once, which confirmed that the letters had been extracted and read.
 An additional test was made as the papers – still wet by the time they returned to London – were dried out: the folded paper dried into the rolled form it had when the Spaniards had extracted it from the envelope.
-To allay any potential German fears that their activities had been discovered, another pre-arranged encrypted but breakable cable was sent to Haselden stating that the envelopes had been examined and that they had not been opened; Haselden leaked the news to Spaniards known to be sympathetic to the Germans.
+To allay any potential German fears that their activities had been discovered, another pre-arranged encrypted but breakable cable was sent to Haselden stating that the envelopes had been examined and that they had not been opened; Hillgarth leaked the news to Spaniards known to be sympathetic to the Germans.

 Final proof that the Germans had been passed the information from the letters came on 14 May when a German communication was decrypted by the Ultra source of signals intelligence produced by the Government Code and Cypher School (GC&CS) at Bletchley Park.
 The message, which had been sent two days previously, warned that the invasion was to be in the Balkans, with a feint to the Dodecanese.
 A message was sent by Brigadier Leslie Hollis – the secretary to the Chiefs of Staff Committee – to Churchill, then in the United States.
 It read "Mincemeat swallowed rod, line and sinker by the right people and from the best information they look like acting on it."